Publications:

 Resolutions exist on all levels of the engineering process, and involve procedural trade-offs.
 As a result, the more complex a technology is, the more compromises its renderings involve.
 However, these actors and their inherent affordances and complexities are increasingly positioned beyond the fold of everyday settings and outside the afforded options of the interface.
 This is how resolutions do not just function as an interface effect but also as a hyperopic lens, obfuscating some of the most immediate stakes and possible alternative resolutions of media.
 Unknowingly, both user and audience suffer from technological hyperopia; a condition of ‘farsightedness’ that does not allow them to see what processes they are taking part in, or that they trigger while clacking on the a keyboard underneath their hands.
 Rather, they just focus on a final ends to a means.

-As an artist, I find myself responsible to not only critically engage with the new materialities of the digital, but also - and I believe that this is where the ‘new’ (of new media - if you still want to use that term) or the contemporary comes in - to develop a certain fluid literacy of these constantly developing and mutating material languages that impose constraints and qualities on the technologies we work with.
+As an artist, I am responsible to not only critically engage with the new materialities of the digital, but also - and I believe that this is where the ‘new’ (of new media - if you still want to use that term) or the contemporary comes in - to develop a certain fluid literacy of these constantly developing and mutating material languages that impose constraints and qualities on the technologies we work with.
 To truly engage with digital culture means to be able to formulate or take a critical point of view, involving analysis and active change through building (speculative) alternatives.
 A process that requires both literacy and training, which is not readily available or accessible for everyone.

 Through this research, which is both practice based and theoretical, I wish to uncover these speculative, anti-utopic, lost and unseen or simply "too good to be implemented" resolutions -- to produce new ways to perceive through and use our technologies.
 To shed a light on the shadow side of resolutions.
 Whatever is not captured within the framework of our resolutions remains invisible - but these alternatives solutions may still be lingering the realm of alternative possibilities, waiting to be implemented.